Great Views on a Sunny DayArrival in

 When I arrived the previous afternoon, I could only see about a block up the side streets.
 There was fog and mist in the air, and the bottoms of the clouds were most of the way down the hill.

 I was staying at the Akari Hostel, along the Nakashima River which empties into the harbor.
-Here I'm looking up the side streets from the street along the river bank.
+Here I'm looking up the side streets the next day.
+What a difference!

 At the end of this side street I will pass Jinso-ji, a Jōdo-shū or Pure Land Buddhist temple.